verhas/jamal/README.md

 ```

 The second line in the examples the separator character is used in the parameter.
 Because the macro needs only one
-argument all the rest of the till the macro closing character is used as the single parameter and is not split up along
+argument all the rest of the parameter until the macro closing character is used as the single parameter and is not
-the later occurrences of the separator character.
-Just use any non alphanumeric character in front of the parameter that
+split up along the later occurrences of the separator character.
+Just use any non alphanumeric character in front of the
-looks good and in this case you need not worry about that the character itself presents in the content.
-Consider though
+parameter that looks good and in this case you need not worry about that the character itself presents in the content.

-the macro use, for example `{enclose/a/b/v}` is hard to read, and it is misleading since it looks like a macro use with
-three parameters.
-Another example of bad style use can be `{enclose a/b/c}` that may also be misread as a macro with
+There are situations where the use of a separator character is not a must but the use of it helps the readability.
+Consider, for example `{enclose/a/b/v}`.
+We know that `enclose` from the above has only one argument, but the use of it
+looks like it has three.
+The one argument it has is `a/b/v`.

+Omitting the separator character, `/` in this case, does not help the readability.
+The use `{enclose a/b/c}` still looks
-three parameters.
-In situations like that it may be more readable to use an explicit separator character, for example
+like macro with three parameters.
+In situations like that the most readable solution is to use an explicit separator
-`{enclose |a/b/c}` that should emphasize that there is only one parameter.
+character, as `{enclose |a/b/c}` that should emphasize that there is only one parameter.

 In the following sample code, you can see some examples that demonstrate these.